cravies/cybernotes/README.md

 # cybernotes
 Some notes I am writing to solidify cybersecurity concepts.
-I will keep adding to this and eventually may write a small ebook.
+I will keep adding to this over time.